brunzibeer/brunzibeer/README.md

  ### Hi, I'm Mattia 👋

  - 👨🏻‍🎓 I graduated cum Laude in Computer Engineering M.Sc. at the University of Modena and Reggio Emilia ([UNIMORE](https://international.unimore.it/))
- - 📚 My background is mixed between AI, Data Analysis, Robotics and Full-Stack Development.
+ - 📚 My background is mixed between Machine Learning/Deep Learning, Computer Vision and Full-Stack Development.
  - 👨🏻‍💻 Currently working as a Software Engineer at CloudFire Srl

   ### My Vision🌄